issp-center-dev/TeNeS/docs/sphinx/en/how_to_use/index.rst

 Usage
 ***************************

-``tenes``, the main program of TeNeS, needs to create input file to define the model, order of operations, etc.
+``tenes``, the main program of TeNeS, needs an input file to define the model, order of operations, etc.
-You can create the input file directly, but the following script is provided for ease of use (the schematic flow is shown :numref:`fig_tenes_flow`):
+For ease of use to make the input file, the following script is provided (the schematic flow is shown :numref:`fig_tenes_flow`):

 - ``tenes_std`` : A tool that generates an input file to execute ``tenes``.
 An input file of ``tenes_std`` defines a lattice model etc. by yourself according to a predetermined format.